 All in all, the temperature sweet spot for running is in the range of 50 to 56 degrees, with zero wind and no rain.

-One Mile Speed And Elite Runners
+Average Mile Time And Elite Runners

 An elite runner can clock in a mile at roughly 4 to 5 minutes.